CosmoSIS: modular cosmological parameter estimation: Sharing CosmoSIS modules

 \subsubsection{Creating a new module repository}

 \cosmosis comes with a script to automate the process of creating new repositories for (groups of) modules that you want to manage or share.
-Run \texttt{cosmosis/tools/create-repository.py --help} for information on using it.
+Run the script using \texttt{cosmosis/tools/create-repository.py}\texttt{ --help} for information on using it.